ChrisBarker-NOAA/build-deps-pep/pep-0NNN.rst

 to why various alternatives were not chosen can be read in the `Other file formats`_ section.

+A top-level ``semantics-version`` key will represent the semantic version that the configuration file targets.
+It will always be set to an integer and will default to a value of ``1`` if unspecified.

 There will be a ``[build]`` table in the configuration file to store build-related data.
 Initially only one key of the table will be
 valid: ``dependencies``.
 That key will have a value of a list of